We performed a finite element analysis of a refractory lined autoclave, for use in the chemical industry.

-The vessel was divided into a number of compartments, each with an associated agitator.
-The important parameters in the design of the autoclave were temperature and stress.
-Each material of construction had unique properties with respect to temperature.
+The vessel is divided into a number of compartments, each with an associated agitator.
+The important parameters in the design of the autoclave are temperature and stress.
+Each material of construction has unique properties with respect to temperature.
 Finite element analysis was used to determine structural integrity of the vessel under various operating conditions.

-We perform thermal, stress, vibration and fatigue analysis to ASME Code on equipment – including elevated temperature environments.
+We perform (thermal, stress, vibration and fatigue) FEA analysis to Codes including ASME.